 by delaying or accelerating projects programmed to start at a later date where project over/underspends are identified.

-Any changes made should be reported at the next available Board Meeting.
+Any changes made will be reported at the next available Board Meeting.

 7.5

 Heads of Service, in consultation with the Head of Resources & Finance Manager, will provide regular budget monitoring statements with actual expenditure to date and the predicted year end position to the Chief Executive.
 An overview will be provided to the board of HLH.
 Explanations for any significant variances will be provided by Heads of Service who must ensure that the provision in the Capital Estimates is not exceeded and that the expenditure conforms to the requirements of these Regulations.
-At the completion of each project on the Capital Programme, Head of Service will provide the Chief Executive with a report on the total cost of the project against the original budget.
+At the completion of each project on the Capital Programme, Head of Service will provide the Chief Executive and the Board of HLH with a report on the total cost of the project against the original budget.

+7.6

+The Head of Resources will provide the Finance and Audit Committee of HLH with regular monitoring reports on the Capital Programme

 8. REVENUE ESTIMATES